dixitaniket/Machine_Learning/README.md

 The code here is still in development and I would be adding better techniques in the code to make better predicitions The model achives and accuracy of approx 85 %

+# Classic Mnist Dataset using composite Layers and Image Augmentation

 # Linear_Regression
 >generates artifical data and implement linear regression to find the best fitting line